 With Flokzu, users can manage time, tasks, deadlines, rule-based processes, and notifications without having to do any coding.
 Processes can be deployed quickly after they are modeled.

-There are much more than five workflow tools out there; you can pick from nearly hundreds of workflow management tools today.
-But make sure you look for features that these five top tools have, and you’ll have a reliable solution for managing business processes.
+There is much more than five workflow management software out there; you can pick from nearly hundreds of workflow management tools today.
+But make sure you look for features that these five top workflow tools have, and you’ll have a reliable solution for managing business processes.

 Automate Your First Workflow in 15 Mins